 C.38 Of the number of two-parent families, the number of families in which: # of families at enrollment a.
-Both parents/guardians are employed 3 b.
+Both parents/guardians are employed 5 b.
 One parent/guardian is employed 4 c.
-Both parents/guardians are not working (i.e. unemployed, retired, or disabled) 2

-C.39 Of the number of single-parent families, the number of families in which: # of families at enrollment a.
-The parent/guardian is employed 6 b.
-The parent/guardian is not working (i.e. unemployed, retired, or disabled) 5
+Both parents/guardians are not working (i.e. unemployed, retired, or disabled) 2 C.39 Of the number of single-parent families, the number of families in which: # of families at enrollment a.
+The parent/guardian is employed 8 b.
+The parent/guardian is not working (i.e. unemployed, retired, or disabled) 7 C.40 The number of all families in which: # of families

-C.40 The number of all families in which: # of families at enrollment a.
-At least one parent/guardian is a member of the United States military on active duty 1 b.
+C.40 The number of all families in which: at enrollment At least one parent/guardian is a member of the United States military on active duty 0 b.
 At least one parent/guardian is a veteran of the United States military 1